-In this tezt, rather than using a fixed template, the DIMD process is modified so that an adaptive number of samples is considered, with the goal of filling the HoG until the total cumulative amplitude is greater or equal than a given threshold.
+In this test, rather than using a fixed template, the DIMD process is modified so that an adaptive number of samples is considered, with the goal of filling the HoG until the total cumulative amplitude is greater or equal than a given threshold.
 In particular, after a given sample is visited in the DIMD template, its direction and amplitude are computed using the Sobel filter, and the HoG is updated accordingly.
 Then, the cumulative sum of all amplitudes in the HoG is computed.
 If this sum is smaller than a given threshold then another sample is considered in the DIMD template for computing the HoG, else, the computation of the HoG early terminates.
 The DIMD templates are extended to include more lines above and on the left of the current block.
 This process is performed independently for the templates above, left, and above-left the current block.
 The thresholds used to fill the HoG are determined depending on the block size.

 When computing a given gradient for a reference sample, its amplitude may be scaled with a weight, which depends on the distance of the reference sample from the current block and on the direction of the neighbouring template sample.

 Also the DIMD process is modified so that more intra modes are extracted from the DIMD histogram for larger blocks (with area larger or equal than 128).
 Up to 8 DIMD predictors are blended in blocks with an area larger or equal than 128 samples, whereas the number of predictors is kept to 6 as in conventional DIMD for smaller blocks.
 The extracted modes are then blended together as in conventional DIMD.

+The method is only used on blocks with an area larger or equal than 128 samples.
+In smaller blocks, conventional HoG calculation is used instead.

 There are three tests.